rrothwell/rca1802-elf-build/README.md

 ## Scope

-Record the construction of an ELF clone.
+Record the construction of an COSMAC ELF clone.
 Install a monitor, BASIC and forth in EPROM.

 ## Introduction